azlaanmsamad/Inria_Task/README.md

 3. Click on Users (DB) tab to see the user name's that has been added to the database up until now.

-## Approach
-### Workflow:
-1. Create a Frontend UI where the user can submit a particular data for eg. Name of the User.
-2. Trigger a REST API to pass this data to the Message Queue (MQ) using the POST method.
-3. This MQ triggers a job which looks at the # of data points in the queue and displays the last five data points.
-4. The user data is also stored in the Database.
-5. Finally, another REST API is used which clears all the data in the MQ.

 ### Technologies Used:
 Flask, RabbitMQ/Redis, SQLAlchemy